 Not only do you get 2% back on gas and at restaurants, all the cash back you earn in your first year will be doubled.
 That’s a great feature to find on any card, but it’s especially valuable on a secured card.

-There’s also a decent set of extra shopping and travel protections, the same benefits that come with all Discover cards.
+There’s a lackluster set of extra benefits, the same that come with all Discover cards.
 You can monitor your FICO Score 8 at any time you’d like, based on your TransUnion credit report, and get tips for improving your credit.
 This is a great service for people who are just learning about credit or trying to rebuild a poor credit history.

 Instead of dealing with penalties like most secured cards, this card actually provides quite a few rewards and benefits.
 All for free, as long as you pay your balance in full and avoid incurring interest.
 These features, along with the high quality customer service provided by Discover, make this a great choice for building up your credit.